 Ferries to Kea carry cars as well as passengers.
 If you are planning to travel in the peak tourist month of August, it is best to pre-book your ferry tickets ahead of time.
 I recommend using Ferryhopper.

-During the summer, there can be 5 or 6 ferries per day sailing to Kea from Lavrion.
-These are all operated by a number of different companies.
-Some of the ferry operators providing services on the Athens Kea route include Goutos Lines, Blue Star Ferries, and SeaJets.
+During the summer and high season, there can be 5 or 6 ferries per day sailing to Kea from Lavrion.
+These are all operated by a number of different ferry companies.

 Kea Island Travel Tips